practicalli/clojure/performance/index.md

 ## Gatling

-The Gatling Project is another free and open source performance testing tool, primarily developed and maintained by Stephane Landelle.
+The Gatling Project is a free and open source performance testing tool.
 Gatling has a basic GUI that's limited to test recorder only.
 However, the tests can be developed in easily readable/writable domain-specific language (DSL).

 Key Features of Gatling: